0xfffcf/RuneScape3-API/README.md

 > # Setup.

 ```
-Build the source code to .jar and place it into the plugin kraken's folder
+Build the source code to .jar and use it as a java library
 ```

 <br/>